 Aside from the social and mental health implications of how long you can leave your dog alone, there are legal considerations.
 In the UK and increasingly other countries dog owners now have obligations to provide for their pets' welfare under the Animal Welfare Act, with the PDSA clearly stating that if you leave them for more than 4 hours at a time, you are compromising their welfare.

 Can you combine work and a dog?

 Even if you're really motivated, it's an illusion that you can always provide 100% care for your dog 24/7.
 Situations will come up that you just can't take care of your dog for a while.
-Think of hospital visits, weddings and parties where dogs aren't welcome, holidays and of course work.
+Think of hospital visits, holidays, weddings, and parties where dogs aren't welcome, and of course work.
 Provide a few good backup addresses from early on.
-Ask your friends, family and neighbors if they're interested in looking after your dog every once in a while.
-It really gives peace of mind to have a great second home in your adress book with people that you trust and where your dog feels at ease.
-Of course, you can always find a babysitter online in your area via www.pawshake.com.au
+Ask your friends, family, and neighbors if they're interested in looking after your dog every once in a while.
+It really gives peace of mind to have a great second home in your address book with people that you trust and where your dog feels at ease.
+Of course, you can always find a pet sitter in your area via Pawshake.

 So how much time do you really need to take care of your dog?
 The truth that it differs per dog.
 Yes, a dog will always ask a lot of your time and energy.
 But if you are willing to put that in, it is so worth it!
 The dog will become part of your life and not a 'chore' you have to take care of every day.